henrietterebnor/inf226_oblig2/project/README.md

 also included the hashing of password, and of course password checking, which lacked in the original project.
 We decided to continue using SQLAlchemy, which the tutorial also used, and it proved very useful in the protection of sql injections with the built in methods for queries and inserts.
+It also serializes with JSON, which provides more security than for example Python's Pickle Module.
 In the login-server project we started out with, there was a lot of raw SQL, which is what one should especially avoid to protect oneself against SQL-injections.
 The original project only used a dictionary as a database for the users, so we created messages and user tables in the database.